apache/flink/docs/release-notes/flink-1.9.zh.md

 request timeout as it was prior to 1.9.0.

 - To avoid a potential deadlock, a timeout has been added for how long a task will wait for assignment of exclusive memory segments.
-The default timeout is 30 seconds, and is configurable via `taskmanager.network.memory.exclusive-bubffers-request-timeout-ms`.
+The default timeout is 30 seconds, and is configurable via `taskmanager.network.memory.exclusive-buffers-request-timeout-ms`.
 It is possible that for some previously working deployments this default timeout value is too low and might have to be increased.

 Please also notice that several network I/O metrics have had their scope changed.
-See the [1.9 metrics documentation]() for which metrics are affected.
-In 1.9., these metrics will still be available under their previous scopes, but this may no longer be the case in future versions.
+See the [1.9 metrics documentation](https://ci.apache.org/projects/flink/flink-docs-master/monitoring/metrics.html) for which metrics are affected.
+In 1.9.0, these metrics will still be available under their previous scopes, but this may no longer be the case in future versions.

 Related issues: